 - Notify customers and affected businesses.
 All states have laws that require you to tell your customers and clients if you have had a breach and damage to customer information.

 Contact an Attorney if You Have Additional Questions

-By following the above suggestions, your company should be able to protect customers' data in most cases.
-But nothing is fool-proof.
-And if you are sued for damages relating to the theft or mishandling of customer data in your care, you may want to contact a business and commercial law attorney for representation.
+By following the above suggestions, your company can protect customers' data in most cases.
+But nothing is foolproof.
+If you need more information or want additional advice, contact a business and commercial law attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.